bsoelch/NoReturn/Readme.md

   elements of an array are accessible though the [] operator
 - Tuple: (syntax: `'tuple{'<Type>(,<Type>)*'}'`
   a sequence of typed values.
-  The elements a tuple are currently not accessible
+  The elements a tuple are accessible though the [] operator (with constant indices)
 - optionals: (syntax: `<Type>'?'`) contains a value of Type < Type >
   or none
 - reference: (syntax `'@'<Type>`) contains a reference to a value